Tesla’s online-only sales approach comes with big risks

 “This is a purchase that is an extended-buy purchase.
 It’s not something you go pick up a loaf of bread, milk and you buy a Tesla,” said David Koehler, a marketing professor at the University of Illinois-Chicago.
 “People get upset just buying clothes online that don’t fit them.”

 Investors also were skeptical, in part because Musk predicted a first-quarter loss after pledging to be profitable every quarter.
-Shares of the company took a beating Thursday and fell another 8 percent today.
+Shares of the company took a beating Thursday and closed down nearly 8 percent.

 Musk, in an email to employees, wrote that 78 percent of all Model 3s were purchased online last year rather than in a store, and 82 percent of buyers did it without a test drive.
 He’s also offering to let people return the cars and get their money back within seven days or 1,000 miles after the sale.